romanRegmi/Apex-Learning/Asynchronous Apex/Future/README.md

 - Pass an Id or a collection of Ids instead of records or record field values to the method and query the field value or records later.

+## Limitations
+- Future methods cannot be monitored

+- We cannot pass an sObject or a List of sObjects as paramenters

+- We canoot make more than 50 method calls per apex invocations.

 ## Interview Questions

 1. Why do future methods always return void?